Skip to content

 Data preparations

-We will use several data sources today.
-Data are not prepared for you, so first you need to download them and possibly convert them to GeoPackage.
+We will use several data sources in this lesson.
+First you need to download them and possibly convert them to GeoPackage.

 NUTS (Nomenclature of territorial units for statistics)